dimitridjuric/Gulp-Flask-BrowserSync/README.md

 ### Set up

-You need NPM, Python and pip.
+You will need NPM, Python and pip installed.
-clone the project skeleton.

-cd into the project folder, then to install Flask and other python packages:
+Clone the project skeleton and cd into the project folder, then to install Flask and other python packages:

 `pip install -r requirements.txt [-f app/lib]`

-(-f app/lib might be necessary if you want to have that on you server/google app engine)
+(-f app/lib might be necessary if you want to have the packages on you server/google app engine)

-`npm install` to install the node modules, see list in the packages.json file
+`npm install` to install the node modules, see list in the `packages.json` file

 and finally `bower install`